-The article all focuses on how to tackle or deal with the error that comes while transporting Exchange mailboxes to PST file using New-MailboxExportRequest command.
+The article overall focuses on how to tackle or deal with the error that comes while trying to transport or export the Exchange mailboxes to PST file using New-MailboxExportRequest command.

 What is the error?

-The error that we are going to discuss basically in words is like this –
+The error that we are going to discuss basically in words is displayed like this –

 “The Term ‘New-MailboxExportRequest’ is not recognized as the name of a cmdlet, function, script file, or operable program” this indicates that you have not been provisioned with the role.”